Battle of Bir Hakeim

-The Battle of Bir Hakeim (/ar/) took place at Bir Hakeim, an oasis in the Libyan desert south and west of Tobruk, during the Battle of Gazala (26 May – 21 June 1942).
-The 1st Free French Brigade under Général de brigade Marie-Pierre Kœnig defended the position from 26 May – 11 June against Axis forces of Panzerarmee Afrika commanded by Generaloberst Erwin Rommel.
-The Panzerarmee captured Tobruk ten days later.
+The Battle of Bir Hakeim (/ar/) took place at Bir Hakeim, an oasis in the Libyan desert southwest of Tobruk, during the Battle of Gazala (26 May – 21 June 1942).
+The 1st Free French Brigade (Général de brigade Marie-Pierre Kœnig) defended the position from 26 May to 11 June against Axis forces of the Panzerarmee Afrika (Generaloberst Erwin Rommel) that captured Tobruk ten days later.

 The delay imposed on the Axis offensive by the defence of Bir Hakeim influenced the cancellation of Operation Herkules, the Axis invasion of Malta.
 Rommel invaded Egypt, slowed by British delaying actions until the First Battle of El Alamein in July, where the Axis advance was stopped.
 Both sides used the battle for propaganda, Winston Churchill declared the Free French to be the "Fighting French".

 Background

 Eighth Army

 At the beginning of 1942, after its defeat in western Cyrenaica during Unternehmen Theseus, the British Eighth Army under Lieutenant-General Neil Ritchie faced the Axis troops in Libya roughly 30 mi west of the port of Tobruk, along a line running from the coast at Gazala, southwards for about 30 mi.
 Both sides accumulated supplies for an offensive to forestall their opponent and General Claude Auchinleck, Commander in Chief of Middle East Command, hoped for the Eighth Army to be ready by May.
 British code-breakers tracked the dispatch of convoys to Libya as the British offensive on Axis shipping to North Africa was neutralised by Axis bombing of Malta and forecast that the Axis would attack first.

 As the Eighth Army was not ready to take the offensive, Ritchie planned to fight a defensive battle on the Gazala line.
 Auchinleck's appreciation of the situation to Ritchie in mid-May expected either a frontal attack in the centre of the Gazala line, followed by an advance on Tobruk or a flanking move to the south, looping around the Gazala line towards Tobruk.
 Auchinleck saw the former as more likely (with a feint on the flank to draw away the Eighth Army tanks) while Ritchie favoured the latter.
 Auchinleck suggested that British armour be concentrated near El Adem, where it would be well placed to meet either threat.

 Since Operation Crusader in late 1941, the Eighth Army had received American M3 Grant medium tanks with a 37 mm gun in a turret and a 75 mm gun in a hull sponson, which could penetrate the armour of the opposing Panzer III Ausf.
 H and J and the Panzer IV tank models at 650–850 yd.
 The frontal armour of the Grant was thick enough to withstand the 50 mm Pak 38 anti-tank gun at 1000 yd and the short-barrelled 50 mm KwK 38 gun of the Panzer III at 250 yd.
 The first 112 of the new British 6-pounder (57 mm) anti-tank guns had arrived and been allotted to the motor brigades of the armoured divisions.